AndrewBergstrom/memory-game/README.md

 Adding extra information to HTML elements, I use data attributes with the following syntax data-*, where, * can be any word.
 That attribute is inserted in the element's dataset property, and now I can check for a match by accessing both cards dataset.
 Now I can check for a match by accessing both cards dataset.

 By using the ternary operators, I break down checkForMatch into 3 blocks.
 First block is the condition to be evaluated.
 The 2nd block is executed if the condition returns true.
 Otherwise execute block 3.

+The firstCard and secondCard variables need to be reset after each round, so I extract that to a new method resetBoard().
+Then I place the hasFlippedCard = falsel; and lockBoard = false; there too.
+The es6 destructuring assignment [var1, var2] = ['value1', 'value2'], allows me to keep the code short.